The Vortex Mission

 After a long, hot search of Austin’s available properties, The VORTEX moved to an abandoned warehouse on Manor Road and began an endless, heroic transformation of the dilapidated space into a theatre.
 We opened in October 1994 as Planet Theatre, a grand vision of the multi-use artistic harbor that we desired for the space.
 We rented scaffolding and installed insulation.
 We battled with the challenges of the old mid 20th-century tin building.
 We began with no air conditioning or heat and porta-potties for restrooms, as we built The VORTEX one small step at a time.
 In 1999, after five years of progress and improvements to the venue, a family LLC purchased the property, and we changed the venue’s name to The VORTEX.

 The VORTEX was the first theatre to establish a home on Austin’s historically-underserved Eastside, laying the foundations for a blossoming arts and entertainment district.
-In 2005, we obtained a beer and wine license to support the theatre experience and generate revenue to pay for the facility.
-In 2011, we transformed The VORTEX’s Café into The Butterfly Bar.
-In 2013, we obtained a full mixed beverage license, and Patrizi’s Italian food truck joined our compound, providing a long-awaited addition of food.
+In 2011, we transformed The VORTEX’s Café into The Butterfly Bar and in 2013, we obtained a full mixed beverage license, and Patrizi’s Italian food truck joined our compound, providing a long-awaited addition of food.
 In 2016, Sno.Co began serving shaved ice in our parking lot.
 Open seven nights a week in East Austin, The VORTEX continues to anchor a cultural hub, a butterfly sanctuary, dynamic theatrical productions, and a comfortable environment for deepening our conversations surrounded by fresh Italian dinners and top-notch cocktails.

 The VORTEX serves a broad audience in Central Texas, with a three-county population of more than two million.
 Live Streaming of productions on Howlround.com/tv reaches a global market of those who are physically unable to come to the theatre.
 Our diverse audience includes people of all ages and genders, LatinX and African-American patrons, The VORTEX’s ethnically diverse Eastside neighborhood, 50,000 University of Texas students, faculty, and staff, students from dozens of other colleges, LGBTQ patrons, persons with disabilities, and at-risk youth.
 Austin’s unique environment favors independent thinking, political activism, feminism, history, and art.

 The VORTEX generates new audiences through outreach to special constituencies.
-We continue to provide American Sign Language Interpreted performances.
-The VORTEX keeps its performances economically accessible to all audiences with sliding scale tickets and Free Radical Rush Tickets as part of the gift economy.
+We provide American Sign Language Interpreted performances and keep our performances economically accessible to all audiences with sliding scale tickets and Free Radical Rush Tickets as part of the gift economy.
 The VORTEX has an ongoing food drive for SafePlace (a shelter for women and children) as another way for our patrons to give back to the community.

 ABOUT THE VORTEX COMPANY

-The VORTEX ensemble is a family of artists that includes actors, designers, directors, composers, playwrights, choreographers, dancers, aerialists, musicians, and technicians.
-Our company of 84 active players (identifying as 58 female/26 male) have been creating, devising, and crafting theatre together for 5, 15, and more than 25 years!
-Many members of the ensemble are multi-talented and wear multiple hats including designer, technician, director, stage manager, playwright, composer, choreographer, and actor.
+The VORTEX ensemble is a family of multi-talented artists that includes actors, designers, directors, composers, playwrights, choreographers, dancers, aerialists, musicians, and technicians.
+Our company of 84 active players (identifying as 58 female/26 male) has been creating, devising, and crafting theatre together for 5, 15, and more than 25 years!
 Our ensemble’s diversity of skills, ethnicity, gender identity, and life experience enriches our work.
 Our cultural heritages are broad and inclusive: LatinX, Asian-American, African-American, Kurdish, Lebanese, French Canadian, Scottish, Sicilian, Irish, Mexican, African, Filipino, Polynesian, mixed race, and 5th generation Texan.
 Some of us work full-time as artists.
 Some of us have children.
 Some of us are teachers.
 Some of us are activists.
 We are queer and straight, Pagan and Christian, vegan and omnivore.
 We range in age from 20-70.
 We are united in our commitment to the creation of work that helps change the world.

 ABOUT THE VORTEX PRODUCING ARTISTIC DIRECTOR